 Name Name of entity

-Yowie Group Limited
+Yowie Yowie Group Limited

-ABN/A RBN Financial year ended:
+ABN/A ABN/ARBN Financial year ended:

-98 084 4 370 669 30 June 2021
+98 084 370 669 30 June 2023

-Our co rporate governance statem ent 1 for the period above can be fo und at: 2
+Our co orporate governance statem ent for the period above can be fo ound at:2

-☐ These pages of our annual report:
+These pages of our annual report:

-\boxtimes This URL on our website: www.yowiegroup.com /Investor in Governance formation/Corporate
+$\boxtimes$ This URL on our website: www.yowieworld.com /For Investo ors/Corporate Governance

-orporate Governance State ent] and has been approve ment is accurate and up to date as d by the board. at [insert effective date of
+The Corporate Governance Statement is accurate and up to date as at 31 August 2023 and has been approved by the board.

-The an nexure includes a key to w here our corporate governance dis closures can be located.3
+The annexure includes a key to where our corporate governance disclosures can be located.

-Date: 27 August 2021
+Date:

-Name of authorised officer authorising lodgement: Neville Bassett